Our WIC Education program addresses the uses of all of the foods

-Cooking demonstrations are scheduled on a monthly basis at each WIC clinic throughout the state of Delaware.
-Each demonstration consists of a different recipe, highlighting foods available in the WIC food packages.
-Sessions consist of rolling demonstrations that showcase the meal preparation as well as enable participants and their families to sample the completed recipe.
-Cooking demonstrations and nutrition education workshops also take place in community locations, such as child care centers, local farmers’ markets, and local libraries.
-Each participant will receive a MyPlate grocery bag, a cookbook that focuses on WIC package foods, and an additional item such as a MyPlate Dairy Cup, or MyPlate Soup and Salad Bowl.
-The goal of the demonstrations is to include a variety of foods from the WIC food package in an easy and appealing recipe to show the versatility of the package foods, eventually increasing consumption of healthy foods from all categories of My-Plate, and helping participants to learn the value of continuing their participation in WIC until their child is 5 years old.
-Evaluation will include following up to determine the effectiveness of the program and usefulness of the incentives.
+Cooking demonstrations and nutrition education are available to WIC recipients and a WIC eligible audience throughout the state at various locations.
+Each demonstration consists of a different recipe, highlighting foods available in the WIC food package.
+Sessions consist of rolling demonstrateions meal preparation as well as enable participants and their families to sample the completed recipe.
+In addition to cooking demonstrations, shopping tours and nutrition education workshops also take place in community locations, such as child care centers, grocery stores, local farmers’ markets and more.
+The goal of the demonstrations is to include a variety of foods from the WIC food package in an easy and appealing recipe to show the versatility of the package foods, and emphasize the nutritious quality of each main ingredient.
+The program also aims to increase consumption of healthy foods from all categories of My-Plate, and help participants value their participation in WIC until their child is 5 years old.
+Evaluation will include following up to determine the effectiveness of the program.

-The program is presented by the WIC Education Specialists, working at WIC clinics and community locations throughout the state of Delaware.
-It is intended for WIC recipients as a collaboration between the Delaware WIC Program and the Food Bank of Delaware, to further educate participants about the benefits of the WIC food package, encourage full usage of all products, and increase program participation in children over the age of 1 year.
-Some recipes from cooking demonstrations in the past include:
+The program is presented by the WIC Education Specialists, working at various locations throughout the state of Delaware.
+It is intended for WIC recipients and WIC eligible population as a collaboration between the Delaware WIC Program and the Food Bank of Delaware, to further educate participants about the benefits of the WIC food package, encourage full usage of all products, and increase program participation and awareness.

 - Kale Chips

 - Broccoli Macaroni

 - Mighty Mango Smoothie

 - Skillet Lasagna

 - Vegan Chili

 - Southwestern Rice Bowl